nagypeter/weblogic-operator-tutorial/tutorials/build.weblogic.image.pipeline.md

 | DOCKER_USERNAME | Your Docker Hub username | Necessary to pull official WebLogic Server image from Docker Store |
 | DOCKER_PASSWORD | Your Docker Hub password | Necessary to pull official WebLogic Server image from Docker Store |

 To define these variables click **<>Environment** tab and enter keys and values.
-Remember that these values will be visible to anyone to whom you give access to the Oracle Pipeline application, therefore select **Protected** for any values that should remain hidden, including all passwords.
+Remember that these values will be visible to anyone to whom you give access to the Oracle Container Pipelinesapplication, therefore select **Protected** for any values that should remain hidden, including all passwords.

 ![alt text](images/build.weblogic.pipeline/008.env.variables.png)